7 Science-Based Tips To Make You Sexier On Valentine’s Day

 5) Go ahead and babytalk

-It’s a good thing:
+Research shows it’s a good thing:

 Individuals who had babytalked to friends or romantic partners tended to be more secure and less avoidant with regard to attachments in general.
 Within a particular romantic relationship, indicators of intimacy and attachment accounted for about 22% of the variance in babytalk frequency.
 Partner’s babytalking was the strongest predictor, accounting for about 42% of the variance.
 Communication intentions accompanying babytalk paralleled the hallmarks of attachment, especially affection and play.
 These and other results suggest that babytalk functions in the process of intimate personal connection.